 - sess_options.graph_optimization_level = rt.GraphOptimizationLevel.ORT_ENABLE_ALL.
 Default is already ORT_ENABLE_ALL(99).
 Please see onnxruntime_c_api.h (enum GraphOptimizationLevel) for the full list of all optimization levels.
 For details regarding available optimizations and usage please refer to the Graph Optimizations Doc.

-MKL_DNN, MKL_ML and nGraph all depends on openmp for parallelization.
+MKL_DNN and nGraph depend on openmp for parallelization.
 For those execution providers, we need to use the openmp environment variable to tune the performance.

 The most widely used environment variables are:

 - Controls whether thread spinning is enabled

 - PASSIVE is also called throughput mode and will yield CPU after finishing current task